• Skip to content

 Because every insurance policy is different, the qualifications for LTD benefits may vary significantly for each person.

-Conditions that Qualify for LTD Benefits
+Eligibility Conditions for LTD Benefits

 There is a wide range of medical conditions that may qualify you for LTD benefits.
 The critical factor is that the health issue is severe enough that you are unable to work, either in your own job or in any occupation (depending on the policy).
 You will need to submit medical records and other evidence that demonstrates that your condition renders you unable to work, either on its own or through a combination of this condition, another health issue, and/or the side effects of medication used to treat it.